JosephSun2003/JosephSun2003/README.md

   I'm currently a student in UofT Scarborough studying for an Honours Bachelor of Science in Computer Science.

 My interests include:
-- Video editing (primarily in Davince Resolve 16.1)
+- Video editing (primarily in Da Vinci Resolve 16.1)
 - Coding in Python 3, Java, C# and R
 - Cyrptography
 - Photography